Paysend

 What Exchange Rate Does Paysend Use?

-Paysend states that its exchange rates are extremely competitive and close to the mid‑market rate, sometimes called the interbank rate.
+Paysend states that its exchange rates are extremely competitive and close to the mid‑market rate, also referred to as the interbank rate.

-Like many providers, Paysend typically adds a small markup to the rate, which helps fund the service.
-In the example below, the difference between the mid-market rate and the effective Paysend rate works out to roughly a 1.5% spread, and the exact markup can vary by currency and corridor.
+As with many providers, Paysend typically applies a small markup to the rate.
+In one example discussed in this article, the difference between the mid‑market rate and the effective Paysend rate works out to roughly a 1.5% spread, and the exact markup can vary by currency and corridor.

 Prefer an Alternative to Paysend?
 Consider Wise

-Wise is a money services business offering a multi‑currency account, international money transfers, and a debit card.
+Wise is a money services business that offers a multi‑currency account, international money transfers, and a debit card.

 Open a Wise Account and you get: